 B. Defer or inline render-blocking JavaScript

-In cases where you need to load JavaScript code as early as possible, It would be wise to insert it as an inline script so that its processing (rendering process) is not delayed.
+In cases where you need to load JavaScript code as early as possible, it would be wise to insert it as an inline script so that its processing is not delayed.

-As for stylesheets, Also in the case of JavaScript you should use inline scripts only if it is very small javascript code.
+As with stylesheets, you should use inline scripts only if it is very small JavaScript code.

 C. Break up long tasks